1913 Copa de Honor MCBA Final: Overview

 The 1918 edition was contested by 18 clubs, 13 within Buenos Aires Province, and 5 from Santa Fe Province (4 from Liga Rosarina de Football, and one from the city of Santa Fe).
-Playing in a single-elimination tournament, Racing beat C.A.
-Ferrocarril Sud (6–1), Estudiantil Porteño (4–0 in Avellaneda), and Club Atlético San Isidro (2–0 in the semifinal, also in Avellaneda).
+Playing in a single-elimination tournament, Racing beat Ferrocarril Sud (6–1), Estudiantil Porteño (4–0 in Avellaneda), and Club Atlético San Isidro (2–0 in the semifinal, also in Avellaneda).

 On the other side, Estudiantes beat C.A.
 Riachuelo (3–0 in Barracas), River Plate (4–2 in Dársena Sur), Belgrano A.C. (unknown score, at its own field in Palermo), and Boca Juniors (5–4 in extra time, at San Isidro).
 The final was held in Ferro C. Oeste Stadium on November 9, 1913.
 Racing beat Estudiantes 5–1, also winning its second consecutive Copa de Honor title.